machinekoder/pickit-docs/docs/examples/build-a-showcase-demo-with-pattern.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Finally the picking strategy is defined.
 For this application no special
 strategies are applied.
-However more information about the picking
+However, more information about the picking
 strategies can be found in the :ref:`Picking` article.

 -  **Enforce alignment:** No alignment